 DNASubway, Discovery, and bash are all united in that they have notions of application names, input and output files/directories, and application parameters – they simply provide user-interfaces to specify these components of application-launch data.
 DNASubway and Discovery can be viewed as GUI-based rather than line-based interpreters of commands, where commands are instructions that can be used to start and compose applications and view and manipulate the file system.

-Anatomy of a Command Post-Quiz

-cd Pre-Quiz

-You may need to execute one or more cd commands to answer these questions. ^t stands for the tab character.

-Suppose your current directory is the home directory, and you execute the following commands:

-cd SuperShell

-cd images

-The response of the pwd command is:

-/home/jovyan

-/home/jovyan/SuperShell

-/home/jovyan/SuperShell/images

-none of the above

-Suppose your current directory is the home directory, and you execute the following commands:

-cd SuperShell

-cd images

-cd

-pwd

-The response of the pwd command is:

-/home/jovyan

-/home/jovyan/SuperShell

-/home/jovyan/SuperShell/images

-none of the above

-Suppose the current directory is /home/jovyan/SuperShell.
-Then entering cd S^t

-does not change the command

-expands the command to: cd Super

-expands the command to: cd SuperShell

-expands the command to: cd SuperShellHistory

-Suppose the current directory is /home/jovyan/SuperShell.
-Then entering cd Su^t

-does not change the command

-expands the command to: cd Super

-expands the command to: cd SuperShell

-expands the command to: cd SuperShellHistory

-Suppose the current directory is /home/jovyan/SuperShell.
-Then entering cd Su^t

-does not change the command

-expands the command to: cd Super

-expands the command to: cd SuperShell

-expands the command to: cd SuperShellHistory

 Change to Child and Parent Directory

 As we saw above, the notion of a current directory is common to both GUI and line-based interpreters.